dario-mr/time-it/README.md

 # Time It!

-Lightweight yet comprehensive library to log execution time in your Spring Boot components.
+Lightweight yet comprehensive library to log the execution time of your methods in Spring Boot components.

 Relies on [slf4j](https://www.slf4j.org/api/index.html) for logging.